June Rodgers: Career

-During the 1980s, Rodgers worked for nine and a half years in a Fujitsu factory in Tallaght, where she spent "eight hours a day looking down a micro-scope at cells on microchips".
-Fujitsu started a society where employees could perform together at the John Player Tops Of The Town talent contest, and Rodgers joined as a dancer in the back row.
-Eventually, she succeeded in making a higher billing, and began doing comedy as a hobby.
+During the 1980s, Rodgers worked for nine and a half years in a Fujitsu Electronics factory in Tallaght, where she spent "eight hours a day looking down a microscope at cells on microchips".
+Fujitsu started a society where employees could perform together at the John Player Tops Of The Town talent contest, and in the 1980s, Rodgers joined as a dancer in the back row, musing "I was in the back-row because as you know all the lanky and fat ones would be there."
+Each year the final would be broadcast on RTÉ Television as a special and, eventually, Rodgers succeeded in making a higher billing, and branched into comedy.

-Rodgers claims her big break came when performing at a talent competition at the Clontarf Castle Hotel, at which she was spotted by television host Gay Byrne who presented the Irish chat show The Late Late Show.
+Rodgers was 34 years old when she started out as a professional entertainer, with a show at Clontarf Castle on the northside of the city.
+She notes her big break came whilst performing at a talent competition at the hotel there, at which she was spotted by television host Gay Byrne, then-presenter of the Irish chat show The Late Late Show.
 The following week, she received a phone call at her factory from The Late Late inviting her to perform three minutes on it that coming Friday.
 As part of the performance, she presented the characters 'Bridget the Beangharda' and a Henry Street dealer.
-She credits this first break on The Late Late Show as "pure luck".
-Rodgers appeared numerous times on the programme over the following years, so much so that when comedian Tommy Tiernan made one of his first appearances on the Late Late, he quipped "I'm delighted to be on the show, June Rodgers must be working".
+She credits this first break on show as "pure luck", and appeared numerous times on the programme over the following years, so much so that when comedian Tommy Tiernan made one of his first appearances on the programme in the 1990s, he quipped "I'm delighted to be on the show, June Rodgers must be working".